-Youth Affairs Council Victoria (YACVic) is bringing youth workers from across rural and regional Victoria together in Ballarat this week to attend ‘Connecting the Dots’ Conference.
-The conference explores the latest research, trends and best practice in the areas of youth health, wellbeing and safety.
+Youth Affairs Council Victoria (YACVic) brought 170 youth workers from across rural and regional Victoria together in Ballarat this week to attend ‘Connecting the Dots’ Conference.
+The conference explored the latest research, trends and best practice in the areas of youth health, wellbeing and safety.

-The conference offers an opportunity for the rural youth sector to strengthen networks, develop new connections, hear from a range of passionate presenters and attend thought-provoking workshops.
+The conference gave an opportunity for the rural youth sector to strengthen networks, develop new connections, hear from a range of passionate presenters and attend thought-provoking workshops.

-YACVic is pleased to announce that the Hon Gabrielle Williams, Minister for Youth, will address conference attendees on day two of the conference.
+YACVic was thrilled that the Hon Gabrielle Williams, Minister for Youth, could address conference attendees on day two of the conference.
 “Rural youth workers help make our community stronger and more resilient.” said Minister Williams.“Our government understands that young people in regional Victoria face a different set of challenges to those in Melbourne.”

-Connecting the Dots will feature keynote speaker, Dr Ani Wierenga, one of Australia’s leading youth researchers.
-Other guest speakers are from the Centre for Excellence in Child and Family Welfare and the Commission for Children and Young People.
+Connecting the Dots also featured keynote speaker, Dr Ani Wierenga, one of Australia’s leading youth researchers.
+Other guest speakers were from the Centre for Excellence in Child and Family Welfare and the Commission for Children and Young People.

-The Centre for Excellence in Rural Sexual Health will also facilitate a series of workshops focussed on improving sexual health and services for young people, which from will highlight the changing and complex sexual and reproductive health needs in rural areas.
+The Centre for Excellence in Rural Sexual Health also facilitated a series of workshops focused on improving sexual health and services for young people, which highlighted the changing and complex sexual and reproductive health needs in rural areas.